-Today, JoAnne Anton works to advance Kohl’s philanthropic goals and community involvement.
-She serves on the boards of several non-profits including Professional Dimensions, COA, Safe and Sound, Walker’s Point Association and the Nature Conservancy and is a Trustee to the Milwaukee Public Library Board.
-She has been recognized by the Business Journal’s 40 Under 40 List and as a Woman of Influence.
+JoAnne Anton currently serves on the boards of Safe and Sound Inc, the Milwaukee Public Library, Professional Dimensions, the Nature Conservancy of Wisconsin and is President of the Rotary Club of Milwaukee.
+She is also an active board member of Harbor District Inc. She has been recognized by the Business Journal’s 40 Under 40 List and as a Woman of Influence.

 Marvin is a member of the Real Estate Practice Group and is based in the Firm’s Milwaukee office.
 Marvin tackles challenges with a pragmatic, level-headed approach, partnering with clients engaged in a gamut of commercial real estate transactions, including development, financing, leasing, acquisition, disposition, tax assessment appeals and low-income housing tax credit-financed development.
 He is experienced in representing local, regional, national and multinational companies, and understands issues from multiple vantage points, including those of lenders and borrowers, landlords and tenants, manufacturers and startup entrepreneurs, and nonprofit organizations and tribal entities.

-At Godfrey & Kahn, Marvin serves as chair of the Firm’s summer associate committee, is a member of the law school fellowship committee, and has assisted with several special projects and initiatives, including design and planning efforts for the 833 East building project.
+At Godfrey & Kahn, Marvin serves as co-chair of the Firm’s recruiting committee, is a member of the law school fellowship committee, and has assisted with several special projects and initiatives, including design and planning efforts for the 833 East building project.